The basics of the convert to lines and tones function (EX)

 The converted line art and tones are created in the "original layer name 2" layer folder.

-The [Background] is an object layer painted white.
+The Background layer is a white layer in the shape of the object.
 This prevents showing further transparency to unrelated lower layers.

-The items displayed in the [Convert to lines and tones] dialog differ with those in Clip Studio Paint Ver.
+The settings in the Convert to lines and tones dialog differ are different in Clip Studio Paint Ver.
 3.0 and earlier.
 There is also no preset function.

-This section introduces the dialog items that are displayed when converting files other than 3D layers, such as images, to lines and tones.
+This section introduces the available settings when converting files other than 3D layers, such as images, to lines and tones.

 Presets